nayere6342/apcsa-freedom-project/blog/entry01.md

 ## **Intro:**

-For my first blog entry, I have been working with the python-type game engine called
+For my first blog entry, I have been working with the python-type game engine called `pygame`.
+Which uses python as a frame for this game engine.
+What this import does is it adds new class which can be used for game objects.
+Such as player movement, small classes like that can be useful to make anything from a 2d platformer to a entire story based game.
+I know it might sound crazy coming from a simple phython import but it can do so much.
+Since it can stand on it own two legs it will be useful for my flappy bird remix style game.

 ### **Code Presentation:**

 ### **Design Process:**